 Things to Do:

-• Watch the waves—It’s not safe for swimming due to strong currents and rough surf, but it’s perfect for relaxing or taking photos.
+- Watch the waves—Although strong currents and rough surf make swimming unsafe, the area is perfect for relaxing or taking photos.

 Why it’s great: Koki Beach is stunning, with its rich red-sand tones and rugged lava cliffs.
-While it’s not ideal for swimming, it’s a fantastic stop on your Road to Hāna adventure for scenic views and a peaceful vibe.
+While it’s not great for swimming, it’s a wonderful stop on your Road to Hāna trip.
+You can enjoy scenic views and a calm vibe.
 Plus, the nearby chicken shack is a local favorite!

 Photo Courtesy of Maui Guidebook